TheWolverine - Wolverine TV: Martelli Likes What He's Seen From This Year's Wolverines

 Michigan Wolverines assistant basketball coach Phil Martelli spoke to the media this afternoon about this year's Maize and Blue squad, and how impressed he's been with them so far.

 Martelli discussed the aspects that have impressed him about the 2020-21 Wolverines, and what the team will need to focus on moving forward.
-Freshman forward Terrance Williams shared his thoughts on Thursday's game at Maryland as well, in what will be a homecoming of sorts for him.
+Freshman forward Terrance Williams and freshman center Hunter Dickinson shared their thoughts on Thursday's game at Maryland as well, in what will be a homecoming of sorts for each of them.

 RELATED: Wolverine Watch: Seizing the day, and the Moments Along the way